-Resource Teacher walkthrough video Worksheets E, F, G and I Equipment as outlined in the notes Learning By the end of the lesson: objective • most learners should be able to identify the phenomena of reflection, refraction and diffraction • some learners will be able to describe the phenomena of reflection, refraction and diffraction using key terminology Timings Activity Tinings Starter/Introduction 5 min Explain the structure of the lesson to your learners: there are three worksheets (E, F and G) and three sets of equipment to carry out three short experiments.
+Resources Teacher notes Teacher walkthrough video • Worksheets E, F, G and I Equipment as outlined in the notes By the end of the lesson: Learning objectives all learners should be able to make and record observations most learners should be able to identify the phenomena of reflection, refraction and diffraction some learners will be able to describe the phenomena of reflection, refraction and diffraction using key terminology Timings Activity Starter/Introduction Explain the structure of the lesson to your learners: there are three worksheets (E, F 5 min 🍯 and G) and three sets of equipment to carry out three short experiments.
 Your learners should make careful observations.

+Main lesson

-Main lesson Using the large spring, your learners should carry out the experiment as described 15 on Worksheet E. Make sure that they identify the different variables and attempt to min vary some of these.
+Using the large spring, your learners should carry out the experiment as described on Worksheet E. Make sure that they identify the different variables and attempt to vary some of these.
 Your learners should make and record their observations.
 The instructions the worksheet should help them do this effectively.

-Your learners should come out the our griment using the row boy, plane mirror and Your learners should carry out the experiment using the ray box, plane mirror and rectangular Perspex block as described on Worksheet F. Make sure that they 15 min observe reflection and refraction.
+Your learners should carry out the experiment using the ray box, plane mirror and rectangular Perspex block as described on Worksheet F. Make sure that they observe reflection and refraction.
 They should follow the instructions on the worksheet and complete a table of their results.

-The final experiment for your learners to carry out uses the ripple tank as described 15 on Worksheet G .
-In this activity they should observe diffraction and the effect of varying the frequency and gap size.
-To help them do this they should follow the in in instructions on the worksheet.
+The final experiment for your learners to carry out uses the ripple tank as described on Worksheet G. In this activity they should observe diffraction and the effect of varying the frequency and gap size.
+To help them do this they should follow the instructions on the worksheet.
 For an extension task your learners can also attempt to demonstrate reflection and refraction using water waves.

+Safety

-Safety Circulate the classroom at all times during the experiments so that you can make sure that your learners are safe and that the data they are collecting is accurate.
-Sure that your learners are sale and that the data they are conecting is accurate.
-Plenary 10 min Provide your learners with Worksheet I. They need to match up the key observations ·••• and conclusions shown on the worksheet.
+Circulate the classroom at all times during the experiments so that you can make sure that your learners are safe and that the data they are collecting is accurate.

+Plenary

+Provide your learners with Worksheet1.
+They need to match up the key observations and conclusions shown on the worksheet.